Higher Tate traces of Chow motives: Application to projective homogeneous varieties

 \begin{rem} If $G$, $G'$ are inner forms of the same quasi-split group and $X$ and $X'$ are of the same type, we may drop the assumption on the Poincaré polynomials of $X_{F_{sep}}$ and $X'_{F_{sep}}$.
 This applies for instance to Severi-Brauer varieties of the same dimension, or varieties of Borel subgroups for two semi-simple groups of the same type and rank. \end{rem}

-\begin{ex} Let $G$ be a semisimple group of type $G_2$ (for instance, the automorphism group of a Cayley algebra \cite[§31]{KMRT}) and set $p=2$.
+\begin{ex} Let $G$ be a semi-simple group of type $G_2$ (for instance, the automorphism group of a Cayley algebra \cite[§31]{KMRT}) and set $p=2$.
 The projective homogeneous varieties $X_{\{1\},G}$ and $X_{\{2\},G}$ both have Poincaré polynomial $\sum_{i=0}^5t^i$ over $F_{sep}$.
-Furthermore, both are generically split by \cite[Proposition 9]{dCG} and are isotropic over a field extension $E/F$ if and only if $G_E$ is split by an odd degree field extension of $E$.
-By Corollary \ref{critborel}, the motives $M(X_{\{1\},G})$ and $M(X_{\{2\},G})$ are thus isomorphic in $\M_F(\Lambda)$ with coefficients in any finite local ring with residue field of characteristic $2$.
+Furthermore, since a group of type $G_2$ is either split or anisotropic, see~\cite{T}, $G$ is split over $F(X_{\{i\},G})$ for $i=1,2$.
+By Corollary \ref{critborel}, the motives $M(X_{\{1\},G})$ and $M(X_{\{2\},G})$ are thus isomorphic in $\M_F(\mz/2\mz)$.
 This was originally noticed by Bonnet~\cite{Bo}. \end{ex}

-Assorted with the description of the Tits $p$-indexes of semisimple groups, Corollary \ref{critborel} produces numerous motivic isomorphisms through cohomological invariants of semisimple groups (see \cite[Def.\,4, \S IV.3]{dCG} for the definitions of the invariants $b(.)$ and $f_3(.)$).
+Assorted with the description of the Tits $p$-indexes of semi-simple groups, Corollary \ref{critborel} produces numerous motivic isomorphisms through cohomological invariants of semi-simple groups (see \cite[Def.\,4, \S IV.3]{dCG} for the definitions of the invariants $b(.)$ and $f_3(.)$).

-\begin{cor} Let $\Lambda$ be a finite local ring with residue field of characteristic $p$.
-Assume that $G$ and $G'$ are of the same below types and that $X$, $X'$ are anisotropic projective homogeneous varieties of the same type for $G$ and $G'$, respectively.